Twitter Savages Zoe Saldana For Saying Hollywood Bullied Donald Trump, Is She Right?

 On yet another feed, one user wrote, “Trump spends a lot of time bullying people on twitter and in public.”

 The anger continued.
-Another user, kvetched“Zoe Saldana girl you take a major L. Your black card has been revoked until further notice. #LRT.”
+Another user, jetbluetori, wrote, “Zoe Saldana girl you take a major L. Your black card has been revoked until further notice. #LRT.”

 “Lol so i’m guessing the Black Community is making the trade.
 Zoe Saldana for Joe Biden,” tweeted one man.

 “I thought we already cancelled Zoe Saldana for that Nina fiasco.
 She still talking from the cancelled beyond?”
-Another user zinged, referring to Saldana’s widely panned lead turn in Lifetime’s Nina Simone biopic.
+Another user, zinged, wrote, referring to Saldana’s widely panned lead turn in Lifetime‘s Nina Simone biopic.

 “Zoe Saldana is officially canceled #DisappointedButNotSurprised,” one disgruntled user complained.